 With its thirteen million visitors a year, Notre-Dame de Paris cathedral is one of the capital's must-sees.
 A place of worship as well as a monument, it has witnessed the history of Paris since its construction.
 Since December 8, 2024, the monument is once again accessible.
 With reservations, year-round concerts and suggested tours, discover all the information you need to prepare your visit to this emblem of Paris, ready to welcome the world.
 [Read more]

 Take a step back in time, and attend an 18th or 19th century ball, with the magical evenings organized once a month at the Hôtel de la Marine.
-Here are the next not-to-be-missed dance events in Paris.
+Here are the dance events not to be missed in the coming weeks.
 [Read more]

 The Musée Cognacq-Jay in Paris, a collector's museum in the heart of the Marais district